NoriKaneshige/Problem_Solving_Patterns/README.md

-// Implement a function called, areThereDuplicates which accepts a variable number of arguments,
+> Implement a function called, areThereDuplicates which accepts a variable number of arguments,
-// and checks whether there are any duplicates among the arguments passed in.
+> and checks whether there are any duplicates among the arguments passed in.
-// You can solve this using the frequency counter pattern OR the multiple pointers pattern.
+> You can solve this using the frequency counter pattern OR the multiple pointers pattern.

-// Examples:

-// areThereDuplicates(1, 2, 3) // false
-// areThereDuplicates(1, 2, 2) // true
-// areThereDuplicates('a', 'b', 'c', 'a') // true
-// Restrictions:
+> Restrictions:

-// Time - O(n)
+> Time - O(n)

-// Space - O(n)
+> Space - O(n)

-// Bonus:

-// Time - O(n log n)

-// Space - O(1)

-Syntax highlighting

 ``` js
 function areThereDuplicates() {